 Remember that a geographic restriction is put into place to protect the possessor's conservative.
 If you are a possessory conservator of your children and choose to move closer to family and relocate, then the benefit of your geographic restriction would go away.
 In that case, your Co-parent could also relocate to be closer to family, relocate for a new job, or any other purpose.
 You would need to be sure that relocating was worth it to do this.

 Of course, you may have circumstances in place that justify a decision like this.
 For instance, if you have a family member who became ill or was otherwise needed close to home, you may choose to do this and find that you have to do it even if it harms your relationship with your children.
 This is a complicated scenario to place yourself in, and I would recommend giving it a lot of thought before committing to such a move.

 Final thoughts on relocating to be closer to family

-The best way that I can put it is that you need to be sure that moving to be closer to the family is worth the added expense, difficulty, and possibly decreased time with your children.
+The best way to put it is that you need to be sure that moving to be closer to the family is worth the added expense, difficulty, and possibly decreased time with your children.
 Many scenarios could play out when it comes to this subject.
 Your job as a potential litigant is to determine whether or not your circumstances match up with a potential move.

 The best-case scenario would be one where you do not have a geographic restriction in place and have primary custody of your kids.
 This means that you can move freely with your children and not run the risk of violating your court order.
-On the other hand, by doing so you do run the risk of harming your children by limiting the amount of time that they can spend with their other parent.
-While you may not be overly concerned about this it may be a factor that you may be overlooking.
+On the other hand, by doing so, you run the risk of harming your children by limiting the amount of time they can spend with their other parents.
+While you may not be overly concerned about this, it may be a factor that you may be overlooking.